BubblyYi/MMPedestron/README.md

 sh tools/slurm_test.sh ${PARTITION} ${JOB_NAME} ${CONFIG_FILE} ${CHECKPOINT} ${GPUS}
 ```

+## License
+Codes and data are freely available for free non-commercial use, and may be redistributed under these conditions.
+For commercial queries, please contact Mr. Sheng Jin (jinsheng13[at]foxmail[dot]com).
+We will send the detail agreement to you.

 ## Citation
 if you find our paper and code useful in your research, please consider giving a star and citation :)